 The University of Mississippi Medical Center initiated one of the first stroke-focused units in the United States in the late 1960s because we recognized the need for specialized care.
-In 2008, an acute care stroke unit, combining leading-edge technology, expertise and specialty care, opened at University Hospital.
+In 2008, an acute care stroke unit-combining leading-edge technology, expertise, and specialty care-opened at University Hospital.

 Today, UMMC provides highly coordinated expertise at every level of care through University Stroke Center.
 The center participates in the Mississippi State System of Care as a state-designated comprehensive stroke center.
 The center is supported by state-of-the-art technology and facilities, including a six-bed dedicated stroke unit and a 20-bed neurosciences intensive care unit.

 In recognition of its quality stroke care, UMMC has received the American Heart Association and American Stroke Association's "Get With the Guidelines" - Stroke Gold Achievement Award.
 The award honors University Comprehensive Stroke Center for commitment to providing stroke patients with rapid diagnosis and treatment according to the latest evidence-based standards and guidelines.
 The "Get With the Guidelines" award recognizes the center for "turning guidelines into lifelines."

 UMMC Comprehensive Stroke Center provides rapid diagnosis and treatment with brain imaging scans, neurological evaluations, clot-busting medications and surgery when needed.
 The continuum of care continues with aggressive medical care and rehabilitation followed by education and prevention measures to help patients reduce the risk of a second stroke.
 While the national average is 3% of patients receiving clot-busting medications, UMMC Comprehensive Stroke Center treats up to 26% of stroke patients with clot-busting medication and an addition 3% with surgical intervention.

 medical helicopters ready to transport patients when time is a critical factor.
 On board each medical flight are dedicated flight nurses and flight paramedics specially trained to respond to medical emergencies.